tartley/sinister-ducks/README.txt

 HOW TO PLAY THE GAME:

+    Instructions appear at the start of the game.

-    Use "M" to toggle the music.
+    Use M to toggle the music.

-    Press escape to exit.
+    Press Esc to exit.

 LICENSE: